Materials Included | Begin by reading Herman Melville’s “Bartleby, the Scrivener” on our site or in your copy of What So Proudly We Hail.

-- How should we regard Bartleby’s responses to the lawyer?
+What do you think of Bartleby’s responses to the lawyer?

-- What do you make of his peculiarities?
+What do you make of his peculiarities?

-- What does his appearance suggest about his attitude toward other people?
+What does his appearance suggest about his attitude toward other people?
 Toward work or activity, in general?
 Toward the world?

-- Why does Bartleby “prefer not to” perform more and more actions throughout the story?
+Why does Bartleby “prefer not to” perform more and more actions throughout the story?
 Does this say more about the nature of the work or more about the state of his soul?

-- Is there a difference between stating one’s preferences (negatively or positively) and imposing one’s will?
+Is there a difference between stating one’s preferences (negatively or positively) and imposing one’s will?
 Does “I would prefer not to” differ from “I will not”?